 How long will the current fee sustain the program?

-The program has reduced expenditures and is still experiencing an annual $1.0 million plus deficit.
+The program has reduced expenditures and is still experiencing an annual $1.0 million deficit.
 Without additional revenue, the program will exhaust all available fund sources in July 2019 and the program will need to consider other cost reductions by December 2019.